 This also is an old strategy that is also now more important thanks to the new tax code.

-If you are over 70 1/2, you can effectively get the full benefit of your charitable contribution even if you do not itemize!
+If you are over 70 1/2 (or 72, depending upon when you reached 70 1/2), you can effectively get the full benefit of your charitable contribution even if you do not itemize!
 Even better, you can avoid the new 60% of income limit on charitable donations and satisfy your Required Minimum Distribution (RMD) requirements.
+But be aware that changes to the law impacted the “Required” part of Required Minimum Distributions (RMDs).
+Ask your tax adviser for up-to-date advice.

 This third strategy estimates the “cost” to you of the changes to the tax laws.
 Under this strategy you adjust your donations down to the net of your previous year’s donation taking into account the tax benefit.